 - Questions remain over distribution of funds cross border – AIFMD and UCITS are major pieces of legislation for the distribution of funds cross border.
 Will the UK as a ‘third country’ under AIFMD mean that UK managers will be restricted to distributing their funds within the limitation of each country’s individual National Private Placement Regime (prior to the potential introduction of the third country passport).
-BREXIT will fundamentally impact UK domiciled UCITS, as these may need to be EU domiciled to remain a UCITS, either self-managed or with a new EU-based ManCo appointed.
+Brexit will fundamentally impact UK domiciled UCITS, as these may need to be EU domiciled to remain a UCITS, either self-managed or with a new EU-based ManCo appointed.
 Otherwise, they could no longer be deemed to be a UCITS – leaving them unable to carry out business freely across the EU.

 Financial services firms operate across European borders – whether it’s a UK firm with European customers, a pan-European group or non-EU firms with subsidiaries in the region.
-For all, BREXIT will have a material impact and management need to be aware of how their firm, services and clients could be impacted.
+Brexit will have a material impact and management need to be aware of how their firm, services and clients could be impacted.
 Firms need to start planning for the range of possible outcomes which could come their way.
 Business-critical decisions need to be taken and plans drawn up.
 Keep an eye on the action the regulators are taking and stay on the front foot with them.
 See here for a recent FCA statement.